KOSTT, OST sign deal to establish Kosovo-Albania regulatory block

 According to Kosovo’s* TSO, ENTSO-E is familiar with the agreement between KOSTT and OST, which was signed in Tirana with the consent of the two national energy regulatory agencies – ERO (Kosovo*) and ERE (Albania).

 This agreement is a prerequisite for the independent operation of KOSTT and is expected to enter into force in April 2020, following the signing and start of the implementation of a new interconnection agreement between KOSTT and ENTSO-E, KOSTT said.

-Operating as a regulatory bloc consisting of two regulatory zones (KOSTT and OST), the regulatory bloc of energy system Kosovo*-Albania aims to facilitate the operation of two power systems.
+Operating as a regulatory block consisting of two regulatory zones (KOSTT and OST), the regulatory block of energy system Kosovo*-Albania aims to facilitate the operation of two power systems.
 This cooperation will secure easier operation and balancing of both systems, reduce costs and enable the exchange of system reserves, the company said.

 The signing of the agreement marks the first concrete move on the exchange of system reserves within the energy markets of Kosovo* and Albania with the further aim of establishing a joint power exchange (APEX), which will enable other parties to become part of it.

 In May, the Government of Albania adopted a decision to establish a power exchange, with day-ahead and intraday markets.

 “KOSTT to be disconnected from the umbrella of Serbia’s EMS regulatory area”